RV Roof Care and Maintenance – the Basics for Motorhomes, Fifth Wheels and Travel Trailers

 Black streaks down the sides of your rig are caused by run-off from the dirt, bird droppings, fallen leaves and other stuff that decays and is washed off the roof of your RV during light rains and heavy dew.
 Regular cleaning of your roof, especially just before the rainy season starts, will go a long way toward eliminating the cause of black streaks.

 You may want to clean your RV’s roof more often than three or four times a year if you regularly park under sap dripping trees, fruit trees, trees that attract a large bird population or places where harsh environmental fall-out may settle on your roof.
 If allowed to stay on your rig for an extended period of time these conditions may result in unremoveable stains.

 If your RV was made in the last few years, chances are it has a rubber roof.
 It’s not the natural latex rubber we normally think of though.
 It’s a material called Ethylene Propylene Diene Monomer (EPDM) which is specially made for roofing.
-EPDM rubber roofing membrane is made to last 20 years or longer and usually has a 10 to 12 year canadian pharmacy guarantee, depending on the brand.
+EPDM rubber roofing membrane is made to last 20 years or longer and usually has a 10 to 12 year guarantee, depending on the brand.